Share

 As we work towards a holistic approach to traffic safety, let’s make our voices heard and support this important initiative.
 Together, we can prevent further loss of life.

-Chicago City Council’s Committee on Pedestrian and Traffic Safety will hold a hearing on lowering the Chicago default speed limit on May 1.
+Chicago City Council’s Committee on Pedestrian and Traffic Safety will soon consider lowering the Chicago default speed limit.